Eliano64/auto-workflow-scripts/README.md

 ```
 Then you can add your auto-workflow scripts in .github/workflows.

-## 2. settings to sync some files in private to public
+## 2. settings for sync some files in private to public

 ### 2.1 Generate PAT